UBC-MDS/programming-in-python-for-data-science/slides/module2_09.md

 ---

-You can also rename multiple columns at once by simple adding a comma between the new and old column pairs between the curly brackets.
+You can also rename multiple columns at once by simple adding a comma between the new and old column pairs within the curly brackets.

 ``` python
 df = df.rename(columns={'available_canada_america' : 'availability',